-Tuples in Python
+Tuples in Python with Examples

 In this article, I am going to discuss Tuples in Python with examples.
 Please read our previous article where we discussed Lists in Python with examples.
 As part of this article, we are going to discuss the following pointers which are related to Tuples in Python.

 - Tuple unpacking:

 A tuple refers to a collection of objects in python which are ordered and can’t be changed.
 The python objects here may be strings, lists, tuples, integers etc.